Home > Municipal Court Information

 - You were cited while driving in a Construction Zone when workers were present

 - Your charge is not a moving violation

 You may request DSC in person or by mail.
 The person issued the citation is the only one that may request DSC.

 You must submit the following on or before your appearance date on your citation:

-- Completed Request for DSC Form, with a notarized signature. (if applying in person, we will supply the form and a notary is not required.)
-(For instructions on DSC being requested through the mail, click here)
+- Completed Request for DSC Form, with a notarized signature if applying by mail.
+If applying in person, we will supply the form and a notary is not required.
+For complete instructions on DSC being requested through the mail, click here.